 Alpine Valley Music Theatre is located about 40 minutes southwest of Milwaukee.
 Alpine Valley is one of the largest outdoor amphitheatres in the country with a capacity of 35,000 patrons.
 Celebrating over 25 years of music history, Alpine Valley typically hosts between ten and fifteen concerts each summer season.
 Some of the acts hosted include: Jimmy Buffett, Dave Matthews Band, Aerosmith, KISS, Bon Jovi, Run DMC, Creed, 3 Doors Down, and Phish.

-Walnut Creek Pavilion is Raleigh’s World-Class Outdoor Music Center.
+Coastal Credit Union Music Park at Walnut Creek is Raleigh’s World-Class Outdoor Music Center.
 Built in 1991, the outdoor concert facility is the heart of nightlife for the Triangle and eastern North Carolina.
-Walnut Creek Pavilion stands out as one of the most beautiful, technologically advanced, and successful amphitheatres in the world.
+Coastal Credit Union Music Park at Walnut Creek stands out as one of the most beautiful, technologically advanced, and successful amphitheatres in the world.
 It features the most modern state-of-the-art acoustics and video of any facility of its kind.
 The amphitheatre can accommodate 20,000 fans and is a completely open-air music center.

-At one of the most unique event sites in Indiana, headliners from funk to folk bring music lovers to Verizon Wireless Music Center (formerly Deer Creek Amphitheater).
+At one of the most unique event sites in Indiana, headliners from funk to folk bring music lovers to Ruoff Music Center (formerly Verizon Wireless Music Center).
 The 220-acre complex has featured Toby Keith, No Doubt, Phish, Hank Williams Jr., Evanescence and scores of other top fan favorites.
 A 6,000-seat pavilion and lawn seating for 18,000 make it the premier outdoor amphitheater in Indiana.